-LAYNE MARIE HINTON
+LAYNE MARLEY HINTON

 Exploring installation, film/video, performance, sculpture, drawing, printmaking and collage, Layne Hinton is a multi-disciplinary artist and independent curator.
 She was raised in a small family of artists in a converted church-house in the middle of nowhere surrounded by fields in rural Ontario; an upbringing which informs much of her work.
 Hinton’s studio work often deals with both the museum and collections.
 She explores the psychology of collecting both personally and within the institution, and often incorporates museum display techniques in her work.
 She’s also interested in notions of space and navigation.
 What does it mean to inhabit a space?
 How do positive and negative spaces work together, and where are the boundaries between the two?